Ten Classroom Strategies for Teaching the Civil War

 Provide students the Civil War Era Foldable Template (available to download below) and walk the students through how to complete it and fold it for use.
 This activity can be done in the classroom or at home and you can utilize textbooks or various web sites to have students complete the foldable.
 This is where you make sure that you cover your state standards.
 You can assess the foldables in class after students complete them and provide to them didactically specific information that you need to ensure is being covered.

-Have students pull from a hat (kepi or forage, if possible) with a list of names of Civil War era personalities and have them design a facebook page for that person.
+Have students pull from a hat (kepi or forage, if possible) a list of names of Civil War era personalities and have them design a Facebook page, Twitter account, and Instagram page for that person.
 Have students use the same formulae that they would have in creating their own personal page.
-If a student, for example, has Robert E. Lee, then the student would need to list his Friends, like Stonewall Jackson and Jefferson Davis, etc. Students could also, on behalf of their Civil War personality, “Like” ideas, themes, and pop culture elements of the time period.
+If a student, for example, has Robert E. Lee, then the student would need to list his friends or followers, like Stonewall Jackson and Jefferson Davis, etc. Students could also, on behalf of their Civil War personality, “Like” ideas, themes, and pop culture elements of the time period.

-Upon completion, students present their Facebook page to the class.
+Upon completion, students present their social media page to the class.
 For assessment, teachers can grade on a rubric as the student presents.
 While each student is presenting, classmates should be taking notes or complete a 3-2-1 Notecard Activity (see Number 5) for each page presented.
-Teachers can always reinforce information that they deem essential based on the state standards.
+Teachers can always reinforce the information that they deem essential based on the state standards.

 3) Heroes on a Cereal Box